Creamy Homemade Hot Chocolate for Kids (5 Minutes)

 While I have recipes on this blog for my favorite Chocolate Stirring Spoons and Hot Turmeric Cocoa, I don’t have a recipes for a classic hot cocoa.
 Well here it is!

-Usually loaded with sugar, this hot chocolate recipe 🍫 is a healthier option made with milk, cocoa powder, maple syrup, cinnamon and vanilla.
+This hot chocolate recipe is made with milk, cocoa powder, maple syrup, cinnamon, and vanilla.
 Easy to make and easier to enjoy!

 Made with just 5 easy-to-find ingredients, and ready in 5 minutes, this is a recipe the whole family can get behind 👊!